Process Validation in pharma industry and medical devices is a requirement of:

 - Build confidence in process performance

-Another aspect deals with handling critical quality attributes.
-Considering risk-based decision making throughout the product life-cycle, the term “critical” should show a continuous approach and not an intermittent one.
+The term “critical” should show a continuous approach in line with your decisions using a risk-based approach throughout the product lifecycle.
 Therefore, all such attributes should readily be available along with the well-plotted control measures.

 There are in general 3 stages and 4 types of process validation and they are quite correlative by principles detailed further.